The Big Steppers Tour

-The Big Steppers Tour is the fifth solo concert tour, and sixth overall, by American rapper Kendrick Lamar, in support of his fifth studio album Mr. Morale & the Big Steppers (2022).
-The tour began on June 23, 2022, in Milan, and is currently scheduled to conclude on August 20, 2023, in Chiba, consisting of 90 shows.
-It is Lamar's first solo concert tour since The DAMN.
-Tour (2017–18).
+The Big Steppers Tour was the fourth solo concert tour by American rapper Kendrick Lamar, in support of his fifth studio album, Mr. Morale & the Big Steppers (2022).
+It was his first concert tour and second arena-driven tour after The Damn Tour.
+Visualized and formatted by PGLang, Lamar announced the tour hours after the release of Mr. Morale & the Big Steppers.
+It began on June 23, 2022, in Milan, Italy, and concluded on March 23, 2024, in Mexico City, Mexico, consisting of 103 shows across six continents.
+75 of those shows were held in arenas, while 28 were headlining performances at music festivals.

-Described as "a form of 21st century hip hop opera", the tour reflected key themes of Mr. Morale & the Big Steppers by incorporating minimalism and performance art.
-Its all white stage is split up into three sections connected by a white catwalk, while featuring a white curtain draping over the main stage and a mirrored elevator on the lower stage.
-Narrated by English actress Helen Mirren, the tour's concept follows the album's titular character, Mr. Morale, as he is guided by his therapist to escape his comfort zone.
-Light art, props and shadow play are heavily utilized throughout the performance as tools to enhance its storytelling aspects.
+Described as a form of 21st century hip hop opera, the Big Steppers Tour reflects key themes of Mr. Morale & the Big Steppers through its incorporation of minimalist aesthetics and performance art.
+Narrated by English actor Helen Mirren, the tour follows the album's titular character, Mr. Morale, as he attempts to escape his comfort zone with the assistance of his therapist.
+Light art, additional props and shadow play are heavily utilized throughout the performance as tools to enhance its storytelling aspects.

 The Big Steppers Tour received rave reviews from critics, who commonly labeled it as Lamar's best and most realized tour to date.
-His "stoic" performance, concept and "high art" inspired stage production were the subjects of universal praise.
-It was deemed the greatest hip hop show of all time by The Guardian, who writes that Lamar "takes the opportunity that his 'Greatest Rapper Alive' status affords to experiment with form, content and stagecraft in ways that the culture has not seen before."
-The October 22 show at Accor Arena in Paris was recorded and released as a Prime Video original concert film of the same name.
+His stoic performance, concept and high art-inspired stage production were the primary subjects of universal praise.
+Damien Morris of The Observer considers the tour to be the greatest hip hop show of all time, writing that Lamar "takes the opportunity that his 'Greatest Rapper Alive' status affords to experiment with form, content and stagecraft in ways that the culture has not seen before".
+An accompanying concert film, Kendrick Lamar Live: The Big Steppers Tour, was released to Amazon Prime Video on November 23, 2022.
+Earning a total revenue of almost $111 million across 73 shows, the Big Steppers Tour was the highest-grossing rap tour of all time, until it was surpassed by Travis Scott's Circus Maximus Tour (2023–2024).